core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Replay of Non-Confirmable Messages ##

 Since all requests sent over IP multicast are Non-confirmable, a client might not be able to know if an adversary has actually captured one of its transmitted requests and later re-injected it in the group as a replay to the server nodes.
-In fact, even if the servers sent back responses to the replayed request, the client would typically not have a valid matching request active anymore so this attack would not accomplish anything in the client.
+In fact, even if the servers sent back responses to the replayed request, the client would typically not have a valid matching request active anymore, so this attack would not accomplish anything in the client.

 If Group OSCORE is used, such a replay attack on the servers is prevented, since a client protects every different request with a different Sequence Number value, which is in turn included as Partial IV in the protected message and takes part in the construction of the AEAD cipher nonce.
 Thus, a server would be able to detect the replayed request, by checking the conveyed Partial IV against its own replay window in the OSCORE Recipient Context associated with the client.

-This requires a server to have a synchronized, up to date view of the sequence number used by the client.
+This requires a server to have a synchronized, up-to-date view of the sequence number used by the client.
 If such synchronization is lost, e.g., due to a reboot, or suspected so, the server should use the challenge-response synchronization method described in Appendix E of {{I-D.ietf-core-oscore-groupcomm}} and based on the Echo Option for CoAP defined in {{RFC9175}}, in order to (re-)synchronize with the client's sequence number.

 ## Use of CoAP No-Response Option ##

-When CoAP group communication is used in CoAP NoSec (No Security) mode (see {{chap-unsecured-groupcomm}}), the CoAP No-Response Option {{RFC7967}} could be misused by a malicious client to evoke as much responses from servers to a group request as possible, by using the value '0' - Interested in all responses.
+When CoAP group communication is used in CoAP NoSec (No Security) mode (see {{chap-unsecured-groupcomm}}), the CoAP No-Response Option {{RFC7967}} could be misused by a malicious client to evoke as many responses from servers to a group request as possible, by using the value '0' - Interested in all responses.
 This even overrides the default behavior of a CoAP server to suppress the response in case there is nothing of interest to respond with.
 Therefore, this option can be used to perform an amplification attack (see {{ssec-amplification}}).

 A proposed mitigation is to only allow this option to relax the standard suppression rules for a resource in case the option is sent by an authenticated client.
 If sent by an unauthenticated client, the option can be used to expand the classes of responses suppressed compared to the default rules but not to reduce the classes of responses suppressed.

 ## 6LoWPAN and MPL ## {#sec-security-considerations-6lowpan-mpl}
 In a 6LoWPAN network, a multicast IPv6 packet may be fragmented prior to transmission.
 A 6LoWPAN Router that forwards a fragmented packet may have a relatively high impact on the occupation of the wireless channel and may locally experience high memory load due to packet buffering.
 For example, the MPL {{RFC7731}} protocol requires an MPL Forwarder to store the packet for a longer duration, to allow multiple forwarding transmissions to neighboring Forwarders.
 If one or more of the fragments are not received correctly by an MPL Forwarder during its packet reassembly time window, the Forwarder discards all received fragments and at a future point in time it needs to receive again all the packet fragments (this time, possibly from another neighboring MPL Forwarder).

 For these reasons, a fragmented IPv6 multicast packet is a possible attack vector in a Denial of Service (DoS) amplification attack.
 See {{ssec-amplification}} of this document and {{Section 11.3 of RFC7252}} for more details on amplification.
 To mitigate the risk, applications sending multicast IPv6 requests to 6LoWPAN hosted CoAP servers SHOULD limit the size of the request to avoid 6LoWPAN fragmentation of the request packet.
 A 6LoWPAN Router or (MPL) multicast forwarder SHOULD deprioritize forwarding for multi-fragment 6LoWPAN multicast packets.
 6LoWPAN Border Routers are typical ingress points where multicast traffic enters into a 6LoWPAN network.
 Specific MPL Forwarders (whether located on a 6LBR or not) may also be configured as ingress points.
 Any such ingress point SHOULD implement multicast packet filtering to prevent unwanted multicast traffic from entering a 6LoWPAN network from the outside.
 For example, it could filter out all multicast packets for which there is no known multicast listener on the 6LoWPAN network.
 See {{sec-other-protocols}} for protocols that allow multicast listeners to signal which groups they would like to listen to.
-As part of multicast packet filtering, the ingress point SHOULD implement a filtering criterium based on the size of the multicast packet.
+As part of multicast packet filtering, the ingress point SHOULD implement a filtering criterion based on the size of the multicast packet.
 Ingress multicast packets above a defined size may then be dropped or deprioritized.

 ## Wi-Fi ##
 In a home automation scenario using Wi-Fi, Wi-Fi security